Technosystem-Labs/dartiq/README.md

 For example, to get a shell with ARTIQ installed just type `dartiq shell`.
 This will drop you in the shell with your current working directory mounted as `/workspace` directory in the container.
-It can be overriden using `--workspace` option.
+It can be overridden using `--workspace` option.

 ## Running single command